benplumley/Notes/Semester 2/Software Engineering.md

 - Deciding which users to interview or observe, taking budget and schedule into account.
 - Devising a scheme for bringing together data, with an indexed and secure archive for raw data and structured requirements statements linked to the data.
 - Selecting equipment e.g. notebooks, pens and cameras (static information) or voice/video recorders and batteries (dynamic information).

+For effective interview practice, there are many things to consider:
+- You must introduce yourself - Say who you are, the purpose and duration of the interview, and the recording method to be used.
+- Warm-up - make the first questions easy and non-threatening.
+- Main body - present questions in a logical order.
+- Closure - signal the end of the interview and thank the interviewee.
+- Be open minded - be prepared to ask *and* listen, and avoid pre-conceived ideas about the software system to be constructed.
+- Prompt the interviewee with questions or proposal - don't simply expect them to respond to questions like "what do you want".
+Ask what they do, and build on the things they say.

+Ethical interview practice is also important.
+A written summary of the purposes of the interview should be prepared, including the goalds of the interview, what will happen to the findings, and how their privacy will be safeguarded.
+Consent must be obtained from the interviewee, with a time and place arranged.
+They should also be informed that they will be asked before being quoted, that they can stop the interview whenever they wish, and that they have the right of correction.